mitchtreece/Bulletin/README.md

 bulletin.present()
 ```

-You create a content view that later will be embedded into a containing `BulletinView` via it's `embed()` function.
+You create a content view that later will be embedded into a containing `BulletinView`.
 We then create a `BulletinView` and configure it's style to our liking, embed our content, and present the bulletin.

-The `BulletinView` will use your view's intrinsic content size to determine it's on-screen height if it can; so make sure you have constraints setup properly!
+The `BulletinView` will use your view's intrinsic content size to determine it's on-screen height.
+So make sure you have constraints setup properly!
 Alternatively, if you want to provide a static height for your content, use the following version of the `embed()` function:

 ```Swift
 bulletin.embed(content: contentView, usingStrictHeight: 100)
 ```

-This will add height constraint to your content view with the provided value.

 ## Default Styles